pingcap/tidb-operator/en/exceptions.md

 ## Persistent connections are abnormally terminated in TiDB

 Load balancers often set the idle connection timeout.
-If no data is sent via a connection for a specific period of time, load balancer closes the connection.
+If no data is sent via a connection for a specific period of time, the load balancer closes the connection.

 - If a persistent connection is terminated when you use TiDB, check the middleware program between the client and the TiDB server.
 - If the idle timeout is not long enough for your query, try to set the timeout to a larger value.
 If you cannot reset it, enable the `tcp-keep-alive` option in TiDB.